The Word Frequency Counter

 “He knew he had enough to drink and guzzling all night would kill him.”

 The sentence is more powerful with the elimination of the word.
 However, in dialog, and in some other instances, including the word heightens clarity.
 Use your judgment.
+You won’t do away with all of them.

 “It has been argued that written dialog should emulate speech which very often uses these words.
 Reading literally takes more effort than hearing and unnecessary words really weary a reader.
 Remove all words that leave the sentence actually unchanged after their deletion, and often passages also become more dynamic.”

-Note that all, often, and also are not on the list.
+Other words may need to be stricken.
 This is where the art of editing replaces the science, and you must be astute to words that simply don’t add to the thought being conveyed.

 Very is a flag to use the thesaurus: